The development of a successful circular economy will be essential for securing the sustainability of the retail industry

 The BRC works across four different spaces within the circular economy.

-- Packaging: An Extended Producer Responsibility (EPR) scheme for packaging, a Deposit Return Scheme for single-use drinks containers, single-use plastics legislation, new recycling rules in England and reuse and refill schemes comprise the extensive regulations on packaging entering into force over the coming years.
+- Packaging & Waste: An Extended Producer Responsibility (EPR) scheme for packaging, a Deposit Return Scheme for single-use drinks containers, single-use plastics legislation, new recycling rules in England and reuse and refill schemes comprise the extensive regulations on packaging entering into force over the coming years.
 To find out more, contact Naomi Brandon-Bravo.

 - Electronics: Future schemes for Waste Electricals and Electronics (WEEE), and batteries are expected to impact retailers in the coming years.
 To find out more, contact Naomi Brandon-Bravo.

-- Textiles & Furniture: Improving the circularity of our clothing, home textiles, and furniture is key to reducing waste, as well as the business models needed to deliver circularity.
+- Fashion & Textiles: Improving the circularity of our clothing, home textiles, and furniture is key to reducing waste, as well as the business models needed to deliver circularity.
 To find out more, contact Sophie De Salis.

-- Food: Reducing the levels of food waste produced by our operations and consumers is essential to promoting circularity and minimising waste.
+- Food Waste: Reducing the levels of food waste produced by our operations and consumers is essential to promoting circularity and minimising waste.
 To find out more, contact Sophie De Salis.

 Circular Economy Content